Recruiting Volunteers for Christian Ministries

 • health problems - 0%

-Good Reasons: All of these reasons have some biblical basis.
+All of the following reasons have some biblical basis.
 These things should matter to people.
 The question is if they should be the primary focus for serving.

 • Accountability